 Radon in Schools

-Schools are at risk from radon just like homes.
-The state of Colorado requires all schools to test for radon and to maintain records of the test results for disclosure upon request.
-The statute does not require schools to mitigate radon.
+Schools and childcares are at risk from radon just like homes.
+The state of Colorado requires all schools and childcares to test for radon and to maintain records of the test results for disclosure upon request.
+The statute does not require schools or childcares to mitigate radon.
 If radon mitigation is needed, the school district and its constituents must address mitigation issues.
-For more information, visit Rules and Regulations Governing Health and Sanitation in Child Care Facilities (PDF).
+For more information, visit Rules and Regulations Governing School in the State of Colorado [external link] and Rules and Regulations Governing Health and Sanitation in Child Care Facilities [external link].

 Radon in Water